carehart/kubevela.io/docs/case-studies/gitops.md

       path: ./infrastructure
 ```

-`apps.yaml` and `infra.yaml` in `clusters/` are similar.
-Their difference is to watch different directories.
+`apps.yaml` and `infra.yaml` in `clusters/` are similar to each other, but watching different directories.
 In `apps.yaml`, the `properties.path` will be `./apps`.

 Apply the files in `clusters/` manually.
-They will sync the files in `infrastructure/` and `apps/` dir of the Git repo.
+They will sync the files in the `infrastructure/` and `apps/` dirs of the Git repo.

 #### Directory `apps/`

 The file in `apps/` is a simple application with database information and Ingress.
-The app serves HTTP service and connects to a MySQL database.
-In the '/' path, it will display the version in the code; in the `/db` path, it will list the data in database.
+The app defines the HTTP service and the connection to a MySQL database.
+Requests to the '/' path will display the application.

 ```yaml
 apiVersion: core.oam.dev/v1beta1